unoplatform/uno.extensions/doc/Overview/Mvux/States.md

 ### Commands

-Part of the MVUX toolbox, is automatic generation of Commands.
+Part of the MVUX toolbox is the automatic generation of Commands.
 In the `IncrementSlider` example [we've just used](#change-data-of-a-state), a special asynchronous Command will be generated that can be used in the View by a `Button` or other controls:

 Let's modify the XAML [above](#how-to-bind-the-view-to-a-state) with the following: